oprypin/crsfml/gitbook/graphics-shader.md

 ### Vertex shader

 CrSFML has a fixed vertex format which is described by the [Vertex]({{book.api}}/Vertex.html) structure.
-An CrSFML vertex contains a 2D position, a color, and 2D texture coordinates.
+A CrSFML vertex contains a 2D position, a color, and 2D texture coordinates.
 This is the exact input that you will get in the vertex shader, stored in the built-in `gl_Vertex`, `gl_MultiTexCoord0` and `gl_Color` variables (you don't need to declare them).

 ```cpp
 void main()